St. Helena couple are newlyweds at 93 & 90

 “I’m married to a younger man,” Christine said.
 “He finally convinced me.”

-Shackford was a fighter pilot in the Korean War, and afterwards spent about 20 years as a charter pilot and flight instructor.
-He is known in the valley for owning Shackford’s Kitchen Store.
+Shackford was a fighter pilot in the Korean War, and afterwards spent about 20 years as a charter pilot and flight instructor before coming to the Napa Valley and owning Shackford’s Kitchen Store.

 “I saw this little hardware store, I went in and asked the owner how much he wanted for it, handed him a check and he handed me the keys,” Shackford said.
 He had the store for 43 years.